 Curiosity about the world, and a willingness to understand the society we live in.
-You will want to know more about the world, and want to have your perception and experiences of it challenged by other knowledge and ideas; be willing to accept other points of view; and to embrace BAME and CEG ideas – so be challenged about ethnicity, class, and gender.
-This is all part of the journey!
+You will want to know more about the world, while being open to having your perceptions and experiences of it challenged by other knowledge and ideas.
+Be ready to explore various points of veiw about ethnicity, class and gender.

-All examination at end of Year 13 with 3 X 2 hour papers on the full content, picked from any area of the course.
+All examination at end of Year 13 with 3 x 2 hour papers on the full content, picked from any area of the course.

-The exam board can choose from any area of the course within the specification.
-You will be given full preparation and practice to anticipate this across the range of topics.
+The exam board can choose from any area of the course within the specification and you will be given full preparation and practice to anticipate this across the range of topics.
 Full exam skills will be embedded throughout.

 You will be given a full breakdown on exam structure over the two years which will be reinforced and revisited; you should be fully aware of the expectations of each exam.

 Students go onto a wide range of degree level and post graduate courses.
 Many go onto directly related courses such as Sociology/Social Studies.
-Others go onto tangentially relevant courses such as Sociology and Criminology, Archaeology, Social Studies and so on and may go onto courses such as PPE – Philosophy, Politics and Economics, which is very highly regarded.
-Additionally, Sociology can help with broader ranging degree courses such as Geography, Youth Studies, and Criminology.
+Others go onto tangentially relevant courses such as Sociology and Criminology, Archaeology, Social Studies and so on and may go onto courses such as PPE – Philosophy, Politics and Economics.
+Additionally, Sociology can help with broader ranging degree courses such as Geography, Journalism, and Criminology.

 WHAT DO OUR STUDENTS SAY: